 How to Care for Monstera deliciosa (Split Leaf Philodendron)

-Before you buy a Philodendron Monstera Split Leaf Plant, make sure to read about the recommended care instructions to keep this plant healthy and thriving.
+Before you buy a Monstera deliciosa Split Leaf Plant, make sure to read about the recommended care instructions to keep this plant healthy and thriving.

 What is the best light for Philodendron monstera Plants?